-If programs and offerings such as these still leave you unable to afford cost of your medication, you may want to consider exploring alternatives such as prescription discount cards, coupons, aforementioned PAPs, or other cost-saving strategies.
+If programs and offerings such as these still leave you unable to afford the cost of your medication, you may want to consider exploring alternatives such as prescription discount cards, coupons, aforementioned PAPs, or other cost-saving strategies.

 Big Pharma, the American pharmaceutical industry has been trying to suck every penny out of the pockets of the sick, injured and dying!

 For too many of our fellow citizens, skipping prescription drugs to save money or cutting pills in half to make them last longer is a way of life.

 Many Americans have a serious problem paying for drugs, not filling a prescription because of prohibitive cost, and/or skipping doses in the past many years.

 Almost one third of the population don’t have health insurance that covers prescriptions and those with lower incomes are the most affected.